Digital Disruption| December 3, 2018

 The ultimate guide to telemedicine – one of the greatest health innovations of the 21st century

-Telemedicine, or telehealth, is the remote diagnosis and treatment of patients via telecommunication channels (web/ mobile platforms).
+Telemedicine, or telehealth, is the remote diagnosis and treatment of patients via telecommunication channels such as web and mobile platforms.
+Telemedicine allows patients to interact with a doctor from anywhere, so long as they have a phone or computer with internet connection.

 According to the US government, telemedicine is “the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration.
 Technologies include videoconferencing, the internet, store-and-forward imaging, streaming media, and terrestrial and wireless communications.”